LJP725/certnet-control-sim-main/README.md

 PDF version: [`sim_mpQP.pdf`](sim_mpQP.pdf)

-**How to read this figure.**
-This figure should be read from two perspectives.
-The runtime panels compare the average and tail execution cost of each method; lower bars indicate faster online evaluation, and the p99 value indicates whether a method has large runtime tails.
-The feasibility panels show the distribution of hard-constraint residuals over the test set.
-Points on the feasible side of the numerical threshold correspond to constraint satisfaction within tolerance, while mass on the infeasible side corresponds to observed hard-constraint violations.

-The important comparison is therefore joint: a method is useful for hard-constrained real-time deployment only if it is both fast and feasible.
-PureNN is very fast but can violate the hard constraints.
-NN+Proj restores feasibility by solving an additional projection problem, which increases runtime and tail latency.
-CertNet is designed to keep the online path non-iterative while preserving hard feasibility through the certified executor.
+This figure shows the main trade-off among speed, tail latency, and hard-feasibility preservation on the mpQP benchmarks.
+PureNN has the lowest raw runtime but produces hard-constraint violations.
+NN+Proj restores feasibility through online projection, which increases the runtime tail.
+CertNet keeps zero observed violations above the numerical tolerance while maintaining a much lower runtime than online QP and projection-based correction.

 Run: